All Episodes

 Honored to be here.

-But my stocking stuffer did get an enhanced pat down.
+No supporting paperwork whatsoever, but my stocking stuffer did get an enhanced pat-down.

 I'm from the foreign exchange student wing of the Limbaugh Institute for Advanced Conservative Studies.

-Guys like me get to come and study here, and uh in return, Timothy Geitner and Ben Bernanke get to intern at the Zimbabwean currency board.
+Guys like me get to come and study here, and in return, Timothy Geithner and Ben Bernanke get to intern at the Zimbabwean Currency Board.

 It'll come in very useful.

-Uh tis the Christmas season at the EIB network, or as I like to think of it, the uh the lame duck session of the Rush Limbaugh Show.
+Tis the Christmas season at the EIB network, or as I like to think of it, the lame duck session of the Rush Limbaugh Show.

-We're like the don't ask, don't tell of the uh of the talk radio biz.
+We guest hosts, we're like the don't ask, don't tell of the talk radio biz.

 We can't serve openly.